pnp/powerplatform-prompts/prompts/README.md

 Contributed by: [@aprildunnam](https://github.com/aprildunnam)

 > I want you to act as a Wikipedia page.
 I will give you the name of a topic, and you will provide a summary of that topic in the format of a Wikipedia page.
 Your summary should be informative and factual, covering the most important aspects of the topic.
 Start your summary with an introductory paragraph that gives an overview of the topic.
 My first topic is "Ada Lovelace."

-## Authors

-This repository's contributors are all community members who volunteered their time to share code samples.
-Work is done as an open source community project, which each sample contained in their own solution.

-## Contributions

-These samples are direct from the feature teams, [PnP team](http://aka.ms/m365pnp) or shared by the community.
-We welcome your input on issues and suggestions for new samples.
-We do also welcome community contributions.
-If you have any questions, just let us know.

-Please have a look on our [Contribution Guidance](./CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.

-## Code of Conduct

-This repository has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-> Sharing is caring!